 Students will be evaluated on evidence of content understanding through skills assignments, discussion board participation, quizzes, and tests.
-In addition, excellent scholarly citizenship is considered a skill for all students and will be evaluated at the end of the semester.

-Grading Categories Grading Breakdown Reflective Learning Analysis: (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
+Grading Categories Grading Breakdown Video Introduction + Policy Quiz: Due the first week of classes, this prepares all students for interaction and course policies.
+Video 30 points Policy Quiz 20 points 50 points Reflective Learning Analysis : (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
 In the essay, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-5 assignments @ 30 points each 150 points HIstory Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+4 assignments @ 40 points each 160 points History Labs : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-5 assignments @ 50 points each 250 points Research Writing: Based upon sources provided by the instructor, students will complete the research process about topics in American history.
+4 assignments @ 60 points each 240 points Research Writing : Based upon sources provided by the instructor, students will complete the research process about topics in American history.
 This includes understanding terminology and skills associated with the research process.
 Writing skills will be developed to enhance argumentation, evidential support, grammar and mechanics.
 4 assignments @ 50 points 200 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 5 quizzes @ 60 points each 300 points Final Review + Exam: Cumulative final based upon concepts from the entire semester.
-Review must be submitted with the final exam to receive credit.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 4 quizzes @ 75 points each 300 points Final Exam: Cumulative final based upon concepts from the entire semester.
 Final exam consists of multiple choice, short answers, and essay questions.
-This is an IN-PERSON final exam and must be taken on the assigned date/time according to SPC final exam schedules.
-Review (80 points)Exam (120 points) Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
-Please do not ask for "extra credit" as it is built into the grading categories.
+The final exam is timed and will be proctored using HonorLock.
+Please set aside a time to take this exam in a quiet place.
+150 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+Please do not ask for "extra credit" as it is built into the grading categorie s.